BreadcrumbIsTaken/BreadcrumbIsTaken/README.md

 }

 fn favorite_food() -> String {
     // Ironic right?
 Breadcrumb's favorite food is not bread.
-It's a close on though!
+It's a close one though!
     String::from("Mashed Potatoes and Meatballs")
 }